arunpraba/reactjs.org/src/content/reference/react/index.md

 To skip calculations and unnecessary re-rendering, use one of these Hooks:

-- [`useMemo`](/reference/react/useMemo) lets you cache the result of an expensive calculation.
+- [`useMemo`](/reference/react/useMemo) enables you cache the result of an expensive calculation.
-- [`useCallback`](/reference/react/useCallback) lets you cache a function definition before passing it down to an optimized component.
+- [`useCallback`](/reference/react/useCallback) enables you cache a function definition before passing it down to an optimized component.

 ```js
 function TodoList({ todos, tab, theme }) {